EdgeFirstAI/documentation/docs/models/modelpack/deployment/pc.md

 #### Output Post-processing

 Next we will post-process the model outputs such as parsing the outputs from the model and passing the outputs to the NMS for filtered boxes.
+The model produces four outputs: bounding boxes, classes, scores, and segmentation masks.
+These outputs require post-processing to filter out unnecessary boxes (NMS) and extract class IDs.
+For mask decoding, we select the highest probability index for each pixel.

 ##### Parsing Outputs